MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-data-explorer.md

 * An Azure subscription.
 Go to [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/).

-* An organizational email account that is a member of Azure Active directory.
+* An organizational email account that is a member of Microsoft Entra ID.
 This article uses this account to connect to the [Azure Data Explorer help cluster](https://dataexplorer.azure.com/clusters/help/databases/Samples) samples.

 ## Capabilities supported